Is Ecstasy Addictive?

 In 1985, the Drug Enforcement Administration (DEA) announced an emergency ban on ecstasy.
 The drug had not previously received approval from the U.S. Food and Drug Administration (FDA).
 The DEA defined MDMA as a substance with no currently accepted medical use, as well as one with a high potential for abuse.
 It is classified as a Schedule I drug.
 The DEA’s concern about abuse suggests that ecstasy is addictive.

-A Concerning Number of Students Report Having Used Ecstasy
+A Concerning Number of Young Students Report Having Used Ecstasy

 The National Institute on Drug Abuse (NIDA) presented the findings of a study from 2020 that examined the usage of ecstasy in school-age children.
 The report indicated that the following amount of usage of ecstasy occurred within specified age groups: